benhoyt/benhoyt.github.com/writings/2020-06-09-lightweight-google-analytics-alternatives.md

 developer this was just awesome, made me really feel like somebody out there is listening.
 Thank you for making this.</p> </div>

-<p>In addition to counting pageviews, GoatCounter tracks sessions using a hash
+<p>In addition to counting page views, GoatCounter tracks sessions using a hash
 of the browser's user agent and IP to identify the client without storing any personal information.
 The "salt" used to generate these hashes is rotated every 12 hours with a sliding window.
 Tournoij has a <a